dotnet/csharplang/proposals/roles.md

 `role R<T> : T where T : I1, I2 { }`
 `role R<T> : T where T : INumber<T> { }`
 A role may be a value or reference type, and this may not be known at compile-time.

+### Underlying type

+TODO2 we need rules to only allow an underlying type that is compatible with the base roles.
+TODO2 would it be possible to treat the underlying type and the base roles as a single group (base types)?

 ### Accessibility constraints